-Be aware that, when shipping items, you are not the only party who is responsible for a variety of freight claim form paperwork.
+Be aware, when shipping items, you are not the only party who has responsibility during the claim process.
 Both the shipper and the receiver can have certain types of responsibilities when it comes to making a claim on freight.
 To ensure that your rights are protected, you should be familiar with the different areas of responsibility.

 Areas of Responsibility Typically Assigned to the Shipper